electronut/ElectronutLabs-blip/README.md

 **Power Ratings**

-* Max current through USB: 150mA (for charging and/or system power)
+* Max battery charging current : 150mA
 * When powering with Vext, the debugger, charging IC, and LDO are bypassed for low current consumption

+## Purchasing Blip

+Currently you can pre-order Blip by visiting this page - [Blip pre-order](https://electronut.in/products/blip/).